segraef/graef.io/how-github-copilot-coding-agent-makes-my-day/index.md

-# How Github Copilot Coding Agent(s) make my day
+# How Github Copilot coding agent(s) make my day

 Ever wished you could delegate your coding tasks and watch them get done while you focus elsewhere?
-That’s exactly what happened when I assigned an issue to GitHub Copilot Coding Agent.
+That’s exactly what happened when I assigned an issue to GitHub Copilot coding agent.
 From identifying the problem to drafting a pull request and running checks, it handled the entire workflow, efficiently and autonomously.
 Here's how it turned a routine fix into a hands-free solution that saved me hours.

 <!--more-->